Marian Rivera: 2009–2014: Rise to fame

 In February 2009, she appeared in Ang Babaeng Hinugot sa Aking Tadyang, an adaptation of Carlo J. Caparas' graphic novel.
 It was her third team-up with Dingdong Dantes.
 Later that year, she was paired with Dennis Trillo in an adaptation of the famous historical fiction heroine created by Mars Ravelo, Darna.
 She played Narda, who turns into superheroine Darna, after swallowing a magical stone.
 Nestor Torre of Philippine Daily Inquirer described the series as "loud and livid", praising Rivera's acting.
 Trillo and Rivera later teamed up for the second time on the horror-suspense film Tarot produced by Regal Entertainment.

 She appeared on her first sitcom, Show Me Da Manny, alongside Manny Pacquiao.
-According to Philippine Star, Rivera showed a natural comic skill.
+According to The Philippine Star, Rivera showed a natural comic skill.

 Rivera, starred in the Philippine adaptation of Endless Love, a Korean series, aired on GMA Network.
 Rivera reunited with Dantes in You to Me Are Everything, a romantic-comedy film under GMA Films which premiered on 5 May 2010.
 She played Francisca Carantes, a girl from Cordillera who turns out to be the daughter of a millionaire.

 Gracia starred in her own Metro Manila Film Festival entry, Super Inday and the Golden Bibe, for which she was nominated as Best Actress at the festival's awards night.
 She starred on a Holy Week drama special, Anghel sa Lupa (Earth Angel), produced by APT Entertainment, as well as in a Christmas series aired on GMA Network, The Christmas Doll.

-In 2011, she was cast in Temptation Island, a remake of the 1980 film of the same name.
-She reprised the role of Cristina G., a beauty queen aspirant who has been trapped on an island together with contenders acted by Heart Evangelista, Solenn Heussaff, Lovi Poe, and Ruffa Mae Quinto.
-She also starred in Bong Revilla's film, Ang Panday 2.
+In 2011, she was cast in Joey Gosiengfiao's Temptation Island, a remake of the 1980 film of the same name.
+She played the role of Cristina G., a beauty queen aspirant who has been trapped on an island together with contenders acted by Heart Evangelista, Solenn Heussaff, Lovi Poe, and Ruffa Mae Quinto.
+She also starred in Bong Revilla's fantasy film, Ang Panday 2.
 That same year, she headlined Amaya, a historical drama fiction depicting early Filipinos in the 16th century.
 She won several awards and accolades including "Favorite TV Actress" on 2011 KZONE Awards, "Best Actress" in a Prime Time Television Series on NSSUA Awards, and for the first time as "Best Actress" in Golden Screen TV Awards in 2013.

 That same year, she won her second "Best Actress" award for the same show at the 2013 Northwest Samar State University Annual Awards.
 The series is promoted by the National Historical Commission of the Philippines and Department of Education due to its cultural concept that shows and depicts the Filipino material culture, beliefs, traditions and mores in the Pre-Hispanic era.